-JPMorgan Chase Bank, a New York banking corporation, or any successor trustee appointed under the Trust Agreement will serve as the trustee (the "Trustee") and will perform such duties as specified in the Trust Agreement and as described herein.
-The Corporate Trust Office of JPMorgan Chase Bank where its duties under the Trust Agreement shall be performed is located at 450 West 33rd Street, 14th Floor, New York, New York 10001, Attention: Structured Finance Services (ABS).
+The Bank of New York Mellon, as successor in interest to The Bank of New York, which is in turn the successor in interest to JPMorgan Chase Bank, N.A., a national banking association organized under the laws of the United States (formerly The Chase Manhattan Bank), or any successor trustee appointed under the Trust Agreement will serve as the trustee (the "Trustee") and will perform such duties as specified in the Trust Agreement and as described herein.
+The Corporate Trust Office of The Bank of New York Mellon where its duties under the Trust Agreement shall be performed is located at 101 Barclay Street, Fl 4W New York, New York 10286 Attention: Corporate Trust Services (ABS).
 The Trust Agreement provides that the Trustee may resign at any time upon at least 60 days notice to SBA and the Trustee may be removed by SBA at any time upon at least five days notice to the Trustee.
 Upon any such resignation or removal of the Trustee, SBA shall appoint a successor Trustee which is eligible as trustee under the provisions of the Trust Agreement.